Skip to main content Skip to footer

 The rapid expansion of technological innovation has been keenly felt in the medical field.
-Healthcare providers now enjoy the benefits of new surgical tools, dedicated medical PCs, and high-end devices that make diagnosing and treating patients much more effective.
+Healthcare providers now enjoy the benefits of new surgical tools, dedicated medical computers, and high-end devices that make diagnosing and treating patients much more effective.

 This trend goes well beyond hardware.
 Electronic health records (EHR) have rapidly become a staple of the industry, and use of EHR software has jumped exponentially in just a short amount of time.
 Estimates by the Office of the National Coordinator for health information technology (ONC) maintain that over 98% of large hospitals and over 96% of critical access facilities used EHR software by 2015.
 The future is here, and anyone working in the medical profession needs to be familiar with EHR software in order to do their jobs.